vmware-archive/wavefront-opentracing-sdk-go/README.md

 ### 3. Set Up a Reporter

 You must create a `WavefrontSpanReporter` to report trace data to Wavefront.
+You can optionally create a `CompositeReporter` to send data to Wavefront and print to the console.

+#### Create a `WavefrontSpanReporter`

-To create a `WavefrontSpanReporter`:
+To create a `WavefrontSpanReporter`, you specify:

-* Specify the Wavefront sender from [Step 2](#2-set-up-a-wavefront-sender), i.e. either `WavefrontProxyClient` or `WavefrontDirectClient`.
+* The Wavefront sender from [Step 2](#2-set-up-a-wavefront-sender), i.e. either a proxy `Sender` or a direct `Sender`.
-* Specify the ApplicationTags from [Step 1](#1-set-up-application-tags).
+* The `Tags` instance from [Step 1](#1-set-up-application-tags).
-* (Optional) Specify a string that represents the source for the reported spans.
-If you omit the source, the host name is automatically used.
+* (Optional) A nondefault source for the reported spans.

+This example creates a `WavefrontSpanReporter` that assigns the default source (the host name) to the reported spans:

 ```GO
 reporter := reporter.New(sender, appTags)
 ```

-You can change the Source tag on your spand using the `Source` Option (the hostname is used by default):
+This example creates a `WavefrontSpanReporter` that assigns the specified source to the reported spans:

 ```GO
 reporter := reporter.New(sender, appTags, reporter.Source("app1.foo.com"))